 Better the land; better yourself.
 Residential Crews with the Southwest Conservation Corps blend team building with vital conservation projects in beautiful Southwest locales.

-The Southwest Conservation Corps (SCC) is a nonprofit, AmeriCorps-affiliated organization with offices in Tucson, Arizona, Durango, Colorado, and Salida, Colorado.
-SCC engages young adults, ages 16-25, to complete conservation work projects on public lands through the Southwest.
-SCC has a strong environmental education component, and life skills are learned via formal lessons, on-the-job training, and the process of communal living.
+The Southwest Conservation Corps (SCC) is a nonprofit, AmeriCorps-affiliated organization with offices in Durango and Salida, Colorado.
+SCC engages youth and young adults, ages 14-30, to complete conservation work projects on public lands throughout the Southwest.
+SCC has a strong focus on technical conservation skills and place-based environmental education.
+The work is a vehicle for many other development opportunities.
+Life skills are learned via formal lessons, on-the-job training, and the process of communal living.
 The majority of SCC's programs are residential programs, with crews camping in either front or backcountry settings for nine to eleven-day periods.
-SCC serves a diverse population that is representative of the Southwest, including at-risk youth, college graduates, veterans and a cross-section of ethnicities and income levels.
+SCC serves a diverse population that is representative of the Southwest, including at-risk youth, college graduates, Veterans and a cross-section of ethnicities and income levels.

 |Featured Job Openings||

 Adult & Youth Crew Leaders